EBITDA rule: NL raises percentage to 24.5%

 18/09/24

 The earnings stripping (EBITDA) measure is a generic interest deduction limitation, on the basis of which the deduction of interest and related costs (such as foreign exchange results) above a threshold of EUR 1 million (the franchise) is capped at a certain percentage of the adjusted taxable profit, also known as fiscal EBITDA.
-The Dutch government proposes to amend the current rule in two places.
-It is proposed to increase the percentage of fiscal EBITDA from 20% to 25%.
+The Dutch government proposes to increase the percentage of fiscal EBITDA from 20 to 24.5 percent.
 As a result more interest will be deductible for many taxpayers.
-On the other hand, a measure is also proposed that will reduce the deductibility of interest.
-This measure only applies to real estate companies.
-Such companies will no longer be able to make use of the 1 million euro franchise.
+Another measure that was also proposed on Budget Day, that would reduce the deductibility of interest specifically for real estate companies, has been cancelled.

 What does this mean for your company?

-The 2025 Tax Plan contains two adjustments to the earnings stripping measure (Section 15b CITA 1969).
+Originally, the 2025 Tax Plan contained two adjustments to the earnings stripping measure (Section 15b CITA 1969).
 This provision stems from the EU Anti-Tax Avoidance Directive 1 (ATAD1).
 This Directive gives EU Member States a certain amount of leeway to make their own choices.

 1. Expansion of interest deduction due to increase in the percentage of earnings stripping measure

-2. Franchise cancelled for all real estate companies
+2. Franchise for all real estate companies remains in place

 Contact us